 The sample size for lot acceptance which may be reduced in some cases, shall be submitted to the customer approval through the PAD process (see clause 6.2.4).

+Components from lot acceptance shall be considered as destructive as defined in ESCC or MIL specifications / test methods.

 Final customer source inspection (buy-off)

 A buy-off is not required.